olepoeschl/NQueensFAF/README.md

-# NQueensFAF library
+# NQueensFAF
-A Java library for easily implementing custom solvers (algorithms) for the N Queens problem.
-Contains a super fast Solver for CPU using pure Java and for GPU using OpenCL.
-The built in Solvers allow you to save their state for continuing the execution at some time later.
+A Java framework containing an insanely fast Solver for CPU using pure Java and for GPU using OpenCL.
+Also provides useful utilities for implementing custom n queens problem solving algorithms.
-<br>Initially created for [NQueensFAF](https://github.com/olepoeschl/NQueensFAF).
-For more information about the built in Solvers, have a look at [NQueensFAF](https://github.com/olepoeschl/NQueensFAF).
+This proces uses Java 17. <br>

 ### Download
 See the "Releases" section.

-# Getting Started
-The library uses Java 17.
-<br>As stated below, this project depends on [LWJGL 3](http://www.lwjgl.org/), so make sure you include it in your project setup as well as its native jars.

 # Documentation
 Only the core package `de.nqueensfaf` is documented.